Heartbreak and Angst in Manhua: What “The Knife” Really Means

 Romance gains emotional legitimacy through contrast.

-The Knife in Action: Popular Examples
+The Knife in Action: Common Patterns

 The Regret Arc (追妻火葬场)